natalie-kate/date-night/README.md

        Picked the background image for its modern and simple design as I didn't want it to be distracting.
 The overlay muted the colours, so that the writing could still be clearly seen.
        Used vectors for the result images.
 They have a fun aspect to them and they are all of similar design so they tie in together which would be harder to get with photos.
+       Also tried to pick vectors that weren't just of same sex couples where I could.

 ## Technologies